Low Density Parity Check (LDPC)

-The LDPC decoding algorithm uses iterative belief propagation decoding, and can be implemented using low-complexity calculations, resulting in a relatively low design and implementation cost for the processing hardware, see our LDPC article that explains more.
+The LDPC decoding algorithm uses iterative belief propagation decoding, and can be implemented using low-complexity calculations, resulting in a relatively low design and implementation cost for the processing hardware.
 The inherent parallelism of the LDPC decoding algorithm also maps intuitively to distributed parallel computation units for high-throughput and low-latency implementations.

 In 1948, Claude Shannon defined how many error-free bits/second can theoretically be sent through a noisy, bandlimited channel.
 This is often referred to as the Shannon Limit.
 Shannon proved that:

 C = B log2(1+S/N)

 - C is the theoretical upper bound on the net bit rate, excluding error-correction codes

 - B is the bandwidth of the channel in Hz

 - S is the average received signal power over the bandwidth measured in watts